ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 of people in this school want to do the UbiGamelab, but can't (especially freshmen).

-_Thus, we found the freshman art makers and the game designer_.
+_Thus, thee found the freshman art makers and the game designer_.
 <br>(he was from [**UQAT**](https://www.uqat.ca/etudes/creation-et-nouveaux-medias/baccalaureat-en-creation-de-jeux-video/) though, but the same logic applies).

 <img src="foule_gamelab_2024.png" alt="Picture of the 2024 edition crowd" width="80%" style="display:block;margin-left:auto; margin-right:auto"/>